Satya121999/plexamp-raspberry-pi-install/README.md

 Additional Notes:

-What this script does not do automatically
+What this script does not do automatically:
   It does not do the Plex claim/login step, because that still needs your Plex account session once on first launch.
   So after reboot:
     	1. Plexamp opens in kiosk
     	2. You sign into Plex once
-    	3. It stays signed in because Chromium uses a persistent profile

-Best install order
+    	3. It stays signed in because Chromium uses a persistent profile Best install order
   On a fresh Pi:
     	1. Plug in USB DAC first